SNF Project "Language and Health Online"

 • How do the identified strategies of persuasion differ from or overlap with strategies to enhance a relationship?

-Marie-Thérèse Rudolf von Rohr's PhD was defended in 2017 and published as an open access monograph in 2018
+Marie-Thérèse Rudolf von Rohr's PhD was published as an open access monograph in 2018

 Relational Work and Identity Construction in Email Counselling (F. Thurnherr)